Skip to main content

 What is your favourite thing about life in PEI?

 I love the realness of living here.
 You know your neighbour.
 You have a connection in the community.
-There is solitude if you need it or connect with your community at the library, grocery store or local event.
-Most importantly, there is always someone ready and willing to help when you need it.
+There is solitude walking on an empty beach or you can have a friendly chat at the local library, grocery store, restaurant or an event.
+Best of all, there is always someone ready and willing to help when you need it.

 What is something people wouldn't know if they're not from the island?

-I think people would be surprised at the number of world-class musicians, and singer-songwriters that come from here.
-Lennie Gallant, Vishten, Richard Wood, Irish Mythen, Catherine MacLellan, Meaghan Blanchard, the East Pointers and Gordie MacKeeman are a few of the Islanders that regularly perform at festivals and events around the globe.
+I think people would be surprised at the number of world-class musicians and singer-songwriters that come from here.
+Lennie Gallant, Vishten, Richard Wood, Irish Mythen, Catherine MacLellan, Meaghan Blanchard, the East Pointers and Inn Echo are a few of the Islanders who regularly perform at festivals and events around the globe.

 What are you passionate about personally?
 What do you really enjoy?